Feb 26, 2021

 There are a number of situations where you will receive drivers abstract request.
 You may need a driver’s abstract when :

 - Shopping for insurance or renewing it : Your driver’s abstract is checked by insurers.
-They do this when you get a quote or your coverage is up for renewal.
+They do this when you speak to an advisor or your coverage is up for renewal.
 Your driving history is one of the many factors used by insurers when determining your premium.

 - Applying for a job : You may need a driver’s abstract for employment purposes.
 You need it for any job that requires you drive.
 This includes taxi drivers, sales jobs, truckers, and delivery services.
 Including a driver’s abstract is often as part of your job application.

 - To check your driving record status : Many drivers want to check their driver’s license abstract out of curiosity.
 Drivers also check it when a ticket or accident is set to come off your driving history.
 Ticket removal in a timely manner can help lower costs.